xrdocs/multicast/_blogs/multicast-scaling.md

 ![multicast scaling 1.4.1.jpg]({{site.baseurl}}/images/multicast scaling 1.4.1.jpg)

 1. R1 acts as a receiver and sends an IGMP Join towards PE1.
-2. PE1 will leverage IGMP Sync to sync with PE2.
+2. PE1 will leverage the IGMP Sync to sync with PE2.
-3. PE1 sends a Join in MVPN context of BGP Route Type 7 for this (S, G) to PE4.
+3. PE1 sends a Join in MVPN context in the form of BGP Route Type 7 for this (S, G) to PE4.
 	- PE4 is behind a Dual Homed Peer.
 4. PE4 will allocate a MDT for this (S, G).
 	- It consumes a Label Resource.